gdams/adoptium/content/blog/eclipse-temurin-8u392-11021-1709-and-2101-available/index.md

 Temurin 11 and 17 on AIX are not yet available due to [an issue with Harfbuzz](https://bugs.openjdk.org/browse/JDK-8313643) that will be resolved in the future with an update to the version of Harfbuzz included in the build.

-### Windows Server 2012 not supported
+### Windows Server 2012 and 2012 R2 not supported

-Windows Server 2012 is no longer officially supported as Microsoft ended it extended support on October 10, 2023.
+Windows Server 2012 and 2012 R2, which have reached End of Life (EOL) on October 10, 2023, are no longer officially supported.

 ### MacOS Changes